twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/keepassxc-functions/index.md

 `keepassxc-cli` is run, and the password is cached, in plain text, in memory until chezmoi terminates.

 The command used can by changed by setting the `keepassxc.command` configuration variable, and extra arguments can be added by setting `keepassxc.args`.
-Also, you can disable the password prompt by setting `keepassxc.prompt` to `false`.
+The password prompt can be disabled by setting `keepassxc.prompt` to `false`.

+By default, chezmoi will prompt for the KeePassXC password when required and cache it for the duration of chezmoi's execution.
+Setting `keepassxc.mode` to `open` will tell chezmoi to instead open KeePassXC's console with `keepassxc-cli open`. chezmoi will use this console to request values from KeePassXC.